ARTICLES

 The bathroom in "Cise.Kawakami 1"

-Next is the private rental villa "Kiri no Oto."
+Next up is the private rental inn "Kiri no Oto."
 It's located about a 5-minute drive from Kushiro Station and a 15-minute walk from the Kushiro Fisherman's Wharf MOO, a commercial facility overlooking Nusamai Bridge.
 The most striking feature of "Kiri no Oto" is its unique building.
-It was designed by the world-renowned architect Kiko Mozuna, a Kushiro native, and is said to be his final work in the city.
+It was designed by Kiko Mozuna, a world-renowned architect from Kushiro, and is said to be his final work in the city.

-Originally built as a hospital, it was a familiar place even to those who didn't use it as a clinic, as it was opened to the public as a cultural facility for music and theater on closing days.
-Tatsuya Gomei, the CEO of Gomei, also felt a close connection to Kiko Mozuna's architecture and decided to transform it into an accommodation with the desire to "make good use of the town's culture."
+Originally built as a hospital, it was a familiar place even to those who didn't use it as a medical facility, as it was opened to the public as a cultural center for music and theater on its days off.
+Tatsuya Gomei, the CEO of Gomei, also felt a close connection to Kiko Mozuna's architecture and decided to transform it into an accommodation facility with the desire to "make good use of the town's culture."

 The most impressive part of this building is the hall right inside the entrance.
-With its 9-meter-high atrium ceiling and two staircases, it showcases a strong design commitment.
+With its 9-meter-high ceiling and two staircases, it shows a strong sense of design.
 During the renovation, they made a conscious effort to preserve the original design of this space as much as possible.
-This 87-square-meter open area can be used for various purposes, from large-group meals and parties to events, concerts, dance, theater, seminars, and corporate training.
+This spacious 87-square-meter area can be used for various purposes, from large-group meals and parties to events, concerts, dance, theater, seminars, and corporate training.

-Four giant prints by Kiko Mozuna are displayed in the main hall.
+Four large woodblock prints by Kiko Mozuna are displayed in the main hall.

-The guest rooms at "Kiri no Oto," a former internal medicine clinic, were renovated from what used to be examination rooms, treatment rooms, and the director's office.
+The guest rooms at "Kiri no Oto," a former internal medicine clinic, were created by renovating what used to be examination rooms, treatment rooms, and the director's office.
 Each room is named in the Ainu language, expressing a theme related to Kushiro.

 For example, one of them is "URARA" on the first floor, themed on a foggy forest.
-They have paid great attention to the spatial design, such as using original lighting fixtures made with a 3D printer to represent fog.
+They've paid great attention to the spatial design, such as using custom-made lighting fixtures created with a 3D printer to represent fog.

-In addition, there are a total of four distinctive rooms: "CUH" on the first floor, themed "a town illuminated by the setting sun"; "UPAS" on the second floor, themed on a snow-covered wetland; and "ATUY," themed on a morning voyage.
+In addition, there are a total of four unique rooms: "CUH" on the first floor, themed on a "town illuminated by the setting sun"; "UPAS" on the second floor, themed on a snow-covered wetland; and "ATUY," themed on a morning voyage.
 They are all so appealing that you might have a hard time deciding where to sleep.

-"CUH," based on orange tones, inspired by Kushiro's world-famous sunset.
+"CUH," with its orange-based design, is inspired by Kushiro's world-famous sunset.

-"UPAS," based on white tones, inspired by the snowy landscape of the Kushiro Wetlands.
+"UPAS," with its white-based design, is inspired by the snowy landscape of the Kushiro Wetlands.

 The bathroom is also a specially designed space, with the floor, walls, and ceiling all finished with Mortex, a waterproof plaster material, creating a cave-like atmosphere.
-There is also a separate shower room, which can be used concurrently by large groups.
+There is also a separate shower room, which can be used concurrently when there is a large group of people.

 Other facilities include a gallery with an 80-inch large-screen monitor for watching YouTube and other video sites, and a terrace where you can enjoy the Kushiro breeze with a drink in hand.
 It seems suitable for a wide range of uses, from tourism and employee training to art events.

-The large-screen monitor with casters in the gallery can be moved to the hall for presentations.
+The large-screen monitor on casters in the gallery can be moved to the hall for presentations.

 A washer-dryer is also installed.

-One thing not to be forgotten when introducing "Kiri no Oto" is the kitchen with all-you-can-drink alcohol and beverages.
-Leveraging Gomei's strength as a liquor store operator in Kushiro's largest entertainment district, over 60 types of drinks are available for free.
+One thing not to forget about "Kiri no Oto" is the kitchen with all-you-can-drink beverages.
+Leveraging Gomei's strength as a liquor store operator in Kushiro's largest entertainment district, they offer over 60 types of drinks for free.

-In addition to bottled beers like Sapporo Classic, Asahi Beer, Corona, and Heartland, as well as carbonated drinks, juices, and teas in the refrigerator, there is also a server offering four types of Japanese sake, including Kushiro's Fukutsukasa and Nemuro's Kita no Kachi.
-Furthermore, a dedicated shelf is lined with 36 types of spirits, including Hokkaido-produced whiskey, shochu, liqueurs, gin, vodka, tequila, and rum.
+In addition to bottled beers like Sapporo Classic, Asahi Beer, Corona, and Heartland, as well as carbonated drinks, juices, and teas in the refrigerator, there is also a server that dispenses four types of Japanese sake, including Fukutsukasa from Kushiro and Kita no Kachi from Nemuro.
+Furthermore, a dedicated shelf is lined with 36 types of spirits, including whiskeys (mainly from Hokkaido), shochu, liqueurs, gin, vodka, tequila, and rum.

 The kitchen also features plaster walls made from the soil of the Kushiro Wetlands and a counter made from a single slab of natural Hokkaido wood.
-It promises a special experience you can't find elsewhere.
+You're sure to have a special experience here that you can't get anywhere else.

-"Cise.Kawakami" and "Kiri no Oto" are located in the center of Kushiro.
-When we asked Mr. Gomei for his recommended way to spend time, he said that he hopes guests will take advantage of the excellent access to "go out into the town and enjoy the restaurants."
+"Cise.Kawakami" and "Kiri no Oto" are both located in the center of Kushiro City.
+When we asked Mr. Gomei for his recommended way to spend time, he said that he hopes guests will take advantage of the excellent access to "head out into the town and enjoy the restaurants."

-Kazuma Saki, who is in charge of facility management, is currently planning a guided tour to introduce the charms of Kushiro's city center to guests.
-It's still in the preparation stage, but by the time you seriously start planning your trip to Kushiro, a new service might be available.
+Kazuma Saki, who is in charge of managing the facilities, is currently planning a guided tour to introduce the charms of Kushiro's city center to guests.
+It's still in the preparation stage, but by the time you're seriously planning your trip to Kushiro, a new service might be available.

-Of course, you can also buy fresh ingredients at the market and cook in the kitchen of each facility.
-Both properties are equipped with basic kitchen utensils such as rice cookers and kettles.
+Of course, you can also buy fresh ingredients at the market and cook in the kitchens of each facility.
+Both places are equipped with basic kitchen utensils such as rice cookers and kettles.

-Whether you want to go out and enjoy the town or stay in and live like a local, why not consider staying at "Cise.Kawakami" or "Kiri no Oto" on your trip to Kushiro?
-They cater to the desires and purposes of various travelers.
+Whether you want to go out and enjoy the town or live like a local, why not stay at "Cise.Kawakami" or "Kiri no Oto," which cater to the desires and purposes of various people, when you travel to Kushiro?

 Cise.Kawakami